Patrick N. Millsaps: Film and television career

-Millsaps began his career in show business as a talent manager before transitioning to film production.
+Millsaps worked as a talent manager before moving into film production.
+Georgia Governor Sonny Perdue credited Millsaps for contributing to legislation establishing film and television tax incentives in the state.
 His first film as an executive producer came about when a principal backer of the film, representing 20% of the budget, withdrew five days before filming was scheduled to begin.
-The film producers sought Millsaps's assistance, and he assisted in securing financing for the film.
-I'll See You In My Dreams, starring Blythe Danner and Sam Elliott, was completed on a $1 million budget and grossed over $7 million at the box office.
-The film premiered at the 2015 Sundance Film Festival.
+He served as an executive producer on I'll See You in My Dreams.

 In December 2015, Millsaps founded Londonderry Entertainment, a talent management and production company.
-The company was subsequently restructured with three subsidiaries: a film finance and production company, a television and digital media finance and production company, and a targeted film marketing company.
+The company was later reorganized into three subsidiaries focused on film finance and production, television and digital media finance and production, and film marketing.
 Londonderry ceased operations in 2018.

-In 2016, Millsaps publicly criticized the Georgia General Assembly's "Religious Liberty" bill, warning that its passage would result in a Hollywood boycott negatively impacting the state economy.
-Under pressure from detractors, Georgia Governor Nathan Deal vetoed the legislation.
+In 2016, Millsaps criticized a proposed "religious liberty" bill in the Georgia General Assembly, arguing that it could lead to a boycott of the state by film and television productions.
+Georgia Governor Nathan Deal later vetoed the bill.

-In 2019, Millsaps founded Kane Studio, a real estate development company, to design and build a new production studio in Georgia.
-The Kane project will be located in an Opportunity Zone.
-The facility was expected to be operational in the summer of 2022.
-It was projected to include a film and television production studio on a 1500-acre site, with more than 650,000 square feet of sound stages.
-In 2009, Georgia Governor Sonny Perdue signed the first tax incentive bill to encourage film and television production in the state.
-At the time, Millsaps was acknowledged as having contributed to the passage of the tax incentive bill by Perdue.
+In 2019, Millsaps founded Kane Studio, a real estate development company, to develop a production studio project in Georgia.
+According to reporting at the time, the project was planned for an Opportunity Zone and was described as a film and television production facility on a 1,500-acre site, including more than 650,000 square feet of sound stages.

-Ariana Grande & Manchester Arena Bombing
+Letter to Ariana Grande

-Following the May 2017 bombing at an Ariana Grande concert in Manchester, Millsaps wrote an open letter to Grande that went viral.
-In the letter, he advised her not to feel responsible for the “evil act of a jackass."
-He encouraged her to heal and sing again when she was ready.
-After sharing the letter on Twitter, it received millions of views, was shared over 100,000 times, and was liked by pop stars Taylor Swift, Miley Cyrus, Nicki Minaj, and Grande herself.
-Millsaps's letter was reported by several media outlets.
-In 2018, Millsaps's letter was published in Letters to Change the World: From Pankhurst to Orwell, edited by Travis Elborough.
+Following the May 2017 Manchester Arena bombing at an Ariana Grande concert, Millsaps wrote an open letter to Grande encouraging her to return to performing when she felt ready.
+According to press coverage, Grande and several other musicians liked the letter.
+In 2018, it was included in Letters to Change the World: From Pankhurst to Orwell, edited by Travis Elborough.